kblomqvist/yasha/README.md

 $ yasha source/foo.c.jinja
 ```

-the `foo.toml` configuration file is used for both templates.
+the variables defined in `foo.toml` are used within both templates.
 For your convenience here is the file listing after the above two yasha calls:

 ```
   include/